Urgent Care for UTIs: Your Guide to Quick Relief and Recovery

 Can I get tested for STIs at the urgent care if I’m unsure whether it’s a UTI?

 Many urgent care centres offer STI testing, but it’s best to call ahead and confirm.
-Some symptoms can be similar between UTIs and certain STIs.
+Some symptoms can overlap and may be indistinguishable between the UTIs and certain STIs.

 What if urgent care is closed when I need UTI treatment?

-If you have severe symptoms, go to the ER.
+If you have significant symptoms, please seek follow-up care in the Emergency room.
 Otherwise, try over-the-counter pain relievers and drink plenty of water until you can seek treatment.
 Some areas also have 24-hour urgent care facilities.

 Can urgent care treat UTIs in pregnant women?